senekor/paekli-rs/src/setup.md

 }
 ```

-That's a decent enough stub, we even have a test for our continuous integration workflow to run.
+That's a good enough stub, we even have a test for our continuous integration workflow to run.

 Next, install `cargo-dist` and initialize it.
 During initialization, you will be prompted about which platforms you want to build for, which installers to generate and maybe more.
 It mostly doesn't matter for the purpose of this project.
-Just make sure you enable at least one installer that's applicable to you so you can test the results.
+Just make sure you enable at least one installer that's applicable to you so you can easily test the results.
 `shell` should be enough.

 ```sh